-During a later visit, in fifth grade, Caroline showed me a game she’d created with an assortment of dolls arranged into six groups.
-Caroline had taken a spinner from one of her board games, and explained that depending on where the arrow landed, one doll would be forced to switch factions.
+During a later visit, in fifth grade, Caroline showed me a game she’d created with a set of dolls arranged in six groups.
+She‘d pilfered a spinner from one of her board games, and explained that depending on where the arrow landed, one doll would be forced to switch factions.
 Some groups would welcome the foreigner, while others would react with hostility.

 “Which group is the evil one?”
 I asked as she flicked the spinner.

 “None of them,” she said.
 “Or, maybe all of them.
 It depends.
 When the dolls move, the balance of power changes.
 Everyone acts differently when they’re in power.”